techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/40043a83-0054-4646-8edc-76bcce230b81)

-I ran the following code:

-Clone the Repository:
+Next I Cloned the Repository:

 I opened a terminal within VS Code and ran the following command to clone the sample application repository: